ltruchot/loic.truchot.dev/content/blog/2021-09-08-one-day-with-racket.md

 Ok, but in which case will this happen?

-> 10:51AM.
-I have an idea of a good use case.
+> 10:51 AM - I have an idea of a good use case.
 I want to be able to ask the program a specific number of colored cars or houses.
 I suspect it will request using "functions as value".

 Let's make a house first.
 I had to dive in the documentation to find `rotate`, `inset`, `pi`, `sqrt`, without any surprise.